 For someone living with GAD, seeking treatment is important to alleviate symptoms and improve quality of life.
-To learn more about treatment for anxiety disorders and other mental health disorders contact The Recovery Village and a representative can help you learn more about which treatment program could work for you.
+To learn more about treatment for co-occurring anxiety disorders and substance use disorders, contact The Recovery Village and a representative can help you learn more about which treatment program could work for you.

 Anxiety and Depression Association of America, “Generalized Anxiety Disorder (GAD).”Accessed January 8, 2019.

 Anxiety and Depression Association of America, “Symptoms.”
 Accessed January 8, 2019.